Travel Policy

 Travel Expense Reports require the proper documentation to back up the expenses incurred while traveling on University business.
 The proper documentation, such as a receipt must:

-• Include transaction itemization for both domestic and international travel; for instance meal receipt listing what was purchased –vs- credit card receipt with total only
+• Include transaction itemization for both domestic and international travel; including receipts listing what was purchased -vs- credit card receipt with total only.
+Receipts are not required for meals and incidentals covered by per diems.

 Back to top